Score function-based tests for ultrahigh-dimensional linear models

 \subsection{The failure of $T_n$}

-As discussed, the asymptotic distribution of $T_n$ can be established when the correlation between $\bX$ and $\bZ$ is weak.
+As discussed, the asymptotic distribution of $T_n$ can be established when the correlation between $\bX$ and $\bZ$ is weak and $p_{\bbeta}$ is relatively large compared with $p_{\bgamma}$.
 However, in highly correlated cases, condition \eqref{condition1inguosum} fails as $\varrho^2$ can be divergent in this situation.
 This may cause the failure of the asymptotic normality.
-To illustrate this problem, consider the following toy example. \begin{example} Generate the covariates according to the following model:
+Practically, the situation that $\bX$ and $\bZ$ are correlated can be motivated by the study where $\bZ$ can represent some confounding variables, which can affect many variables in $\bX$.
+For instance, in genetic studies, the effect of certain segments of the deoxyribonucleic acid on the gene expression may be confounded by population structure and microarray expression artifacts \citep{listgarten2010correction}.
+The confounding biases can yield an inflated distribution of test statistics in genome-wide association studies \citep{bulik2015ld}.
+To illustrate this problem intuitively, consider the following toy example. \begin{example} Generate the covariates according to the following model:

 where $\bet$ is a $p_{\bbeta}$-dimensional random vector and $\bet$ is independent of $\bZ$. $\bW$ is a $p_{\bgamma}\times p_{\bbeta}$ dimensional matrix with non-zero corners